Ahmed Omaid Khpalwak

-Ahmad Omaid Khpalwak, also spelled as Ahmed Omed Khpulwak, (ca. 1987 – 28 July 2011) was an Afghan journalist who worked for the Pajhwok Afghan News and as a freelance stringer for the BBC since 2008.
+Ahmad Omaid Khpalwak, also spelled as Ahmed Omed Khpulwak, (c.
+1987 – 28 July 2011) was an Afghan journalist who worked for the Pajhwok Afghan News and as a freelance stringer for the BBC since 2008.
 After an investigation into his death, it was determined by the International Security Assistance Force that an American soldier had accidentally killed Khpalwak while clearing a broadcast building of terrorists while Tarin Kowt was under attack.
 Khpalwak was the third journalist from Pajhwok to be killed in three years.
 He was the third BBC reporter to be killed in Afghanistan and the second BBC reporter to be killed in the War in Afghanistan.

 Biography

 Career

 Khpalwak began working for Pajhwok after completing his education in 2007, and he worked first as a freelancer and then later became staff.
 Khpalwak joined the staff of the BBC World Service as a journalist on 1 May 2008.
 He worked as a stringer for the BBC, based in Uruzgan Province, and was paid for each story which was published or broadcast by the BBC.
 He often reported for BBC Pashto on events in southern Afghanistan.
 Khpalwak simultaneously also worked for Pajhwok Afghan News agency.

 "His last two stories for Pajhwok Afghan News, before he died on 28 July in a major attack in Tarin Kowt, capital of Uruzgan province, were about an attack on police checkpoints in which both Taliban and police were killed, and an interview with a would-be suicide bomber.
 Few of his 24 years of life saw any kind of peace in Afghanistan," a colleague wrote.